BCDevOps/openshift-wiki/docs/GIT/RequestGitHubUserAccess.md

 ## Access Removal Request

-When an individual is no longer working on the project, it is the responsibility of the associated product owner or a GitHub repo admin to remove the user from the repo and notify the DevOps platform team via a post in the #requests channel of the Pathfinder Rocket.Chat.
-(URL: https://chat.pathfinder.gov.bc.ca).
+When an individual is no longer working on the project, it is the responsibility of the associated product owner or a GitHub repo admin to remove the user from the repo and notify the DevOps platform team via [DevOps Request Repo](https://github.com/bcgov/devops-request-records).

 The request should include: